LISE++

 to the projectile is displayed in red on the right side of the screen,

-and 84Kr flashes red on the chart of nuclides.
-The program displays
+and 84Kr flashes red on the chart of the nuclides.
+The program again displays the bar “Previous menu?
+Main menu”.
+Click on “Previous menu” (the default mouse position) to recall the projectile submenu.

 -